Jason Heyward Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in the league.
+- The Cubs pitching staff is sixth in the league with a collective 9.7 strikeouts per nine innings.

-- The Cubs' 3.75 team ERA ranks sixth among all MLB pitching staffs.
+- The Cubs have a 3.75 team ERA that ranks seventh among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.

-- Taillon (0-2) gets the start for the Cubs, his third of the season.
+- The Cubs will look to Smyly (0-1) in his third start this season.

-- His last appearance came on Sunday against the Texas Rangers, when the right-hander went five innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance came on Monday against the Seattle Mariners, when the lefty went five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.